 The residential sector has had a full year in 2017 with the launch of several projects including Bluewaters, La Mer, and Downtown.
 However, the last year has been all but challenging for the sector and it is predicted to face similar hardships during the current year.

 As per a recent report issued by Cluttons, the values of residential properties are predicted to decline by 3% to 5% by the end of the current year.
-The performance of the rental market, on the other hand, are expected to follow suit.
+The performance of the rental market, on the other hand, is expected to follow suit.

 That being said, the ongoing downturn of the prices have the potential to decelerate and eventually bottom out during the second half of 2018 due to the predicted effect of Expo 2020 Dubai.

 Unlike the residential sector, the commercial sector has been more capable of maintaining its stability through the downturn of the real estate market in UAE.
 This is mainly due to the growing economic diversity of UAE.